-Fresenius ProServe GmbH contributed with earnings of €415 million (previous year €405 million) to the net income from participations.
-The higher earnings result from higher operative earnings of Helios affiliated companies as well as from newly concluded profit and loss transfer agreements within the Helios Group.
+Fresenius ProServe GmbH contributed with earnings of \notin 353 million (previous year \notin 415 million) to the net income from participations.
+The lower earnings mainly result from the termination of profit and loss transfer agreements for the purpose of using pre-tax-group tax loss carryforwards within the Helios Group and from lower operative earnings from Helios affiliated companies.

-The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of €212 million (previous year €219 million).
-Dividend income from Kabi affiliated companies increased in comparison to previous year.
-This increase was overcompensated by expenses for the development of the Biosimilars business acquired from Merck in 2017.
+The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of \in 44 million (previous year \in 212 million).
+The decrease in relation to the previous year results from higher expenses for the development of the Biosimilars business acquired from Merck in 2017, that have been incurred for a whole year for the first time in 2018 and from lower dividend income from foreign Kabi affiliated companies.

-Other significant income from participations came from a €91 million Fresenius Medical Care AG & Co.
-KGaA dividend (previous year €76 million).
+Other significant income from participations came from a €100 million Fresenius Medical Care AG & Co.
+KGaA dividend (previous year €91 million).

 In addition to earnings from dividends and from profit and loss transfer agreements, Fresenius SE & Co.
-KGaA receives €58 million of income from rents and from providing personnel services (previous year €58 million).
-Other operating income includes €116 million (previous year €142 million) of foreign currency gains while €110 million (previous year €144 million) of foreign currency losses are included in other operating expenses.
+KGaA receives €63 million of income from rents and from providing personnel services (previous year €58 million).
+Other operating income includes €283 million (previous year €116 million) of foreign currency gains while €125 million (previous year €110 million) of foreign currency losses are included in other operating expenses.
+The main part of the increase in foreign currency gains results from a gain of €153 million arising from the contribution to the capital reserve of Kabi AG of US Dollar loans to a U.S. based affiliated company at their the fair value.

 The General Partner and Supervisory Board of Fresenius SE & Co.
 KGaA will propose a dividend increase to the Annual General Meeting.
-For 2017, a dividend of €0.75 per ordinary share shall be paid to shareholders.
-This is an increase of 21%.
-The total dividend distribution will increase by 21% to €416.0million (previous year €343.1 million).
+For 2018, a dividend of $\notin 0.80$ per ordinary share shall be paid to shareholders.
+This is an increase of about 7%.
+The total dividend distribution will increase by about 7% to $\notin 445.0$ million (previous year $\notin 416.0$ million).